 To Make Paneer

-- 4 tbsp strained lime juice mixed with 1/2 cup hot water
+- 4 tablespoon strained lime juice mixed with ½ cup hot water

 - Muslin cloth

 To Make Sugar Syrup